COVID-19 philanthropy and 4 big questions for 2021

 - Of U.S. grants funding to address COVID-19, 7 percent ($727 million, 551 grants) also addresses issues of racial equity.
 These grants are also captured in Candid’s racial equity map for 2020.

-Tracking the philanthropic response to the COVID-19 pandemic provided Candid with an opportunity to scale up its collection of data on giving by individuals and corporations.
+Tracking COVID-19 philanthropy provided Candid with an opportunity to scale up its collection of data on giving by individuals and corporations.
 Together, these two types of funders are responsible for 75 percent of U.S. COVID grants funding and 67 percent of pledged funding that Candid has collected so far.

 How is COVID giving different?